Ali-Mikael/IaC-deployment-prep/T1-networking.md

 We are creating:
 - A VPC using cidr block `10.0.0.0/16`
 - An Internet GW (attached to the VPC)
+- A route table to route internet bound traffic from public subnets to to the IGW
+  - We are also associating the route table with correct subnets.
 - We are creating subnets dynamically using one resource block
 - All resources created are getting default tags automatically, configured within the provider block (note that this doesn't apply to ELB/ALB created resources without explicit configuration)

 ### main.tf
 ```hcl